 What happens when we mix colors? is a stand-alone task.
 However, it can be taught as part of an instructional sequence in which students coherently build the idea that patterns can be used to describe the phenomenon of mixing colors together produces new colors and make predictions about what happens when you mix those colors again and about the colors that emerge when you pull the new colors apart.

 Before you invite your students to read aloud or read along with you, take a few minutes to gather materials and become familiar with the story.

-Rainbow Joe and Me written and illustrated by Maria Diaz Strom
+Rainbow Joe and Me is written and illustrated by Maria Diaz Strom.

 Color Mixing Materials (per student)

-You might read the story ahead of time to identify pages with big ideas you want to emphasize through asking question and/or discussion.
+You might read the story beforehand to identify pages with big ideas you want to emphasize through asking questions and/or discussion.